dbhimjiyani/USDA-ButterflyResearch/README.md

 --------------------------------------------------------------------------------

 # DINNGuS by USDA-ARS
-## Determining Insects using Neural Networks by their Genus and/or Species
-## For the Pacific Basin Agri.
+## Determining Insects using Neural Networks by their Genus and/or Species for the Pacific Basin Agri.
 Research Center - Hawai\`i

 ## Topics
 - [Software Purpose](#software-purpose)